soniasamimi/code-challenge/README.md

 ## Back-End

 The Back-End solution is located in `Api/` directory.
 It uses .NET Core 3.1 and runs on `http://localhost:5000` by default.
-You can use the Swagger page which opens automatically to test the Controllers and their Actions straight away without wunning the Front-End project.
+You can use the Swagger UI page which opens automatically when the application is run to test the Controllers and their Actions straight away without running the Front-End project.
 It uses the `Data.json` file as its read-only datasource.

 A quick summary of the used modules and implemented features:
 - .NET Core 3.1
 - EF Core (InMemory provider)
 - Swagger (UI is available on `http://localhost:5000/swagger`)
 - NLog (Log files are stored in `logs/` directory.
-See `nlog.config` file)
+See `nlog.config` file for details)
 - Unhandled Exception handling (`ExceptionHandler.cs`)